 The Household Recycling Centre (the tip)

-The tip on Shidas Lane in Oldbury is open.
-Visits to the site are by pre-booked appointment only.
+The tip on Shidas Lane in Oldbury is open every day 8am - 4pm except Christmas Day, Boxing Day and New Year's Day.
+Visits to the tip are by pre-booked appointment only.

 You must make a booking for every visit you make to the tip.

-You cannot have more than one car tip booking open at a time.
+You can now book more than one car tip booking.

 Instructions for visiting the tip